jacobgardner/ts-audit/README.md

 -   [ ] Refactor like crazy
 -   [ ] Build a tool like `Quote` in rust so that it's easier to build up the AST without building the AST.
+-   [ ] Replace all asserts with emiteErrorFromNode for better user-error reporting